greg-raven/Uncommon-Sense/_posts/2015-02-15-islam-and-the-west.md

 ---
-title: 'Islam and the West'
+title: "Islam and the West"
 layout: post
 categories:
 - culture